oicr-gsi/oicr-gsi/source/sops/wgts-report.rst

 	  - * All level 1-4, R variants which pass the above criteria
 	    * All “Oncogenic”, “Likely Oncogenic” and “Predicted Oncogenic” alterations which pass the above criteria

-b.
 Review all actionable and/or oncogenic mutations using Whizbam links for alignment artifacts.
-Whizbam links can be navigated from the data_mutations_extended_oncogenic.txt file.
-Alterations which are deemed artifacts are to be removed from the data_mutations_extended.txt file and recorded into a new file labeled ``data_mutations_failed.txt``.
-The data_mutations_extended.txt file has more than 100 columns and can be difficult to navigate; for convenience, the whizbam links for all mutations, and oncogenic mutations, are copied to whizbam_all.txt and whizbam_oncogenic.txt respectively.
+Whizbam links can be navigated from the ``data_mutations_extended_oncogenic.txt`` file.

+Alterations which are deemed artifacts are to be removed from the ``data_mutations_extended.txt`` file and recorded into a new file labeled ``data_mutations_failed.txt``.
+The ``data_mutations_extended.txt`` file has more than 100 columns and can be difficult to navigate; for convenience, the whizbam links for all mutations, and oncogenic mutations, are copied to ``whizbam_all.txt`` and ``whizbam_oncogenic.txt`` respectively.

 Dinucleotide substitutions which are represented as two individual mutations are to be merged.
 Merged variants should be recorded in a new file named data_mutations_merged.txt.
 Copy both original individual annotations to this file, along with a third record of the final merged variant.
-To perform this merge, please follow this step-by-step procedure in the `Merging and Annotating Mutations Representing the Same Event`_ document on CGI:How-to wiki page.
+To perform this merge, please follow this step-by-step procedure in the `Merging and Annotating Mutations Representing the Same Event🔒`_ document on CGI:How-to wiki page.

-.. _Merging and Annotating Mutations Representing the Same Event : https://wiki.oicr.on.ca/spaces/GSI/pages/293634774/Merging+and+Annotating+Mutations+Representing+the+Same+Event
+.. _Merging and Annotating Mutations Representing the Same Event🔒 : https://wiki.oicr.on.ca/spaces/GSI/pages/293634774/Merging+and+Annotating+Mutations+Representing+the+Same+Event

 Copy Number
 **********************

-Review all Copy Number Variants by dragging the file `purple.seg` into your IGV browser.
+Review all Copy Number Variants by dragging the file ``purple.seg`` into your IGV browser.
 Evaluate each gene by inputting the name of that gene in the Location box of the browser.

 Consider whether the segment, as outlined in the window labeled “purple”, includes the entire gene.

 .. image:: images/cnvs1.png
 	:width: 100%

 Above, the deep red section perfectly aligns with the gene EGFR in the Refseq window, supporting that the amplification indeed covers the entire gene.